MaxiLR/DevContestor-Challenge/README.md

 > The example illustrates the required response shape; live numbers depend on real-time AA availability.

 ## Additional Notes
-- The bot evasion strategy now runs in two layers: `httpx` handles the fast path with real browser cookies, while Playwright executes the fallback call whenever AA blocks the synthetic fingerprint.
-You can adjust the refresh cadence or extend the captured headers inside `browser_manager` if AA tightens detection.
+- The fast path uses `httpx`; Playwright only takes over after repeated authentication failures.
+Tweak the headers captured in `browser_manager` if AA tightens detection.
 - Extend the `AVAILABLE_CROSS_REFERENCES` list to support more cabins once AA exposes consistent identifiers for them across award and cash searches.